TheResearchLab/Learning-Javascript/Node-JS/Section-3/Notes.md

 - 4. Check (execute setImmediate() callbacks) - similar to setTimeout but after the open callbacks finished in iteration
 - 5. Close callbacks (execute all close event callbacks)
 - 6. process.exit refs == 0, every new event listener increments count by one.

+-- npm install <package name> --save-dev for development dependencies or --save for prod dependencies -- npm install will pick up packages
+-- npm start
+-- Run -> Start Debugger
+-- Can add watcher to track specific variables throughout the process -- Can run code at the bottom of the screen and it won't impact the code you're working with -- Can manipulate the values in the debugger to actually change code - Video 55